julian-mateu/raspi-cluster/README.md

 # Raspi Cluster

-This repo contains instructions to set up a cluster of Raspberry Pi's running Kubernetes with k3s ([k3s-ansible]), and a monitoring stack with grafana + prometheus ([cluster-monitoring]).
+This repo contains instructions and scripts to set up a cluster of Raspberry Pi's running Kubernetes withk3s ([k3s-ansible]), and a monitoring stack with grafana + prometheus ([cluster-monitoring]).
+More features are coming soon...

 This was inspired by [Jeff Geerling's youtube series].

 # Getting started

-Running ansible directly on a Mac can bring some problems with dependencies, so it is recommended to use the Docker container provided (this is already used in the scripts).
+Running ansible directly on a Mac can bring some problems with dependencies (e.g. `sshpass`), so it is recommended to use the Docker container provided (this is already used in the scripts).

 ## 1 - Flashing the SD cards
 1. Add the required env variables to the `.env` file